 - Unpaid Amounts owed to you at the time of your death.
 If after your death, PBGC discovers that we had been paying you too little each month, we will pay the balance owed plus interest to a beneficiary.

 You can find detailed instructions for naming a beneficiary or changing a previously named beneficiary with our online service My Pension Benefit Access (MyPBA).

 To report the death of a person who is receiving or due a pension benefit from PBGC, please call us at 1-800-400-7242.
-For TTY/ASCII (American Standard Code for Information Interchange) users, call the federal relay service toll-free at 1-800-877-8339 and ask to be connected to the number listed above.
+TTY/ASCII users may call 711.
 When you call, you will need the following information:

 - The deceased participant's name and address